 Barry is a seaside resort town in the Vale of Glamorgan in South Wales, and more importantly than that is the setting for the iconic Gavin and Stacey TV series.
 But where was Gavin and Stacey filmed exactly?
 Here is your ultimate guide to every Gavin and Stacey filming location in Barry so you can go and see what’s occurin’ for yourselves!

 The much loved Gavin and Stacey TV series is iconic British TV at it’s best.
 It told the story of Gavin, from Essex, and Stacey, from Barry, who fell in love after speaking on the phone every day at work, and with lovable, relateable characters and heartwarming comedy it became an instant classic.
-Now with James Corden and Ruth Jones finally bringing it back to our screens in 2019, the Welsh town of Barry is once again very much in the spotligh, and fans of the show can go and visit every one of the Gavin and Stacey filming locations and relive the series for themselves!
+Now with James Corden and Ruth Jones finally bringing it back to our screens in 2019, the Welsh town of Barry is once again very much in the spotlight, and fans of the show can go and visit every one of the Gavin and Stacey filming locations and relive the series for themselves!
 Tidy!

 The town of Barry and Barry island, not actually an island owned by a man named Barry despite the popular misconception Pam, are one of my favourite places in Wales, if not the UK!

-Barry is a quintessentially quaint seaside town at it’s best, with a huge dose of faded charm and an injection of trendy investment, it is the perfect mix that just puts you in a great mood from the moment you arrive and has everything you could want in a great seaside holiday, a beautiful stretch of spotless beach (one of the best in the entire UK and second only to the Gower coast in my opinion), promenades, bandstands, amusement arcades and seaside cafe’s for that much needed cup of tea and bag of chips!
+Barry is a quintessentially quaint seaside town at it’s best, with a huge dose of faded charm and a small injection of trendy investment, it is the perfect mix that just puts you in a great mood from the moment you arrive and has everything you could want in a great seaside holiday, a beautiful stretch of spotless beach (one of the best in the entire UK and second only to the Gower coast in my opinion), promenades, bandstands, amusement arcades and seaside cafe’s for that much needed cup of tea and bag of chips!

 Barry is in Wales, obviously.
 More specifically it is in the spectacular Vale of Glamorgan, only a very short distance from Cardiff, and is easily reached by train from Cardiff Central train station with regular and cheap trains taking around 25 minutes.